kimichenn/self-fed-memory/README.md

 -   Open the Settings (⚙) to configure Intelligent mode, API base URL, and persistence.
 "Store chat history (Supabase)" is enabled by default; the backend will simply ignore it if Supabase is not configured.
 -   Use the Memory Manager (🧠) → "Upload Markdown Files" to ingest `.md` files.
 The loader honors front‑matter and filename dates and chunks documents for retrieval.
 Uploaded items are indexed for vector search (Pinecone) and, for core types (preference/fact/profile), also persisted to Supabase when configured.
+-   In Memory Manager → "Delete Memories", you can delete by IDs or use "Delete ALL (with confirm)" which opens a confirmation dialog and lets you select target: both, Pinecone only, or Supabase only.
+The action respects the conversation's DEV/PROD mode toggle.

 ### 7. Supabase Persistence (Optional)